cuiyongbo/hello-world/my_wiki/languages/english_notes_4.rst

 |
 | bun
 | Definition: a bread roll of various shapes and flavorings, typically sweetened and often containing dried fruit.
-| Definition: a hairstyle in which the hair is drawn back into a tight coil at the back of the head.
+| Definition: a hairstyle in which the hair is drawn back into a tight coil at the back of the head. [丸子头]
 |
 | triangular
 | Definition: shaped like a triangle; having three sides and three corners.